depman-org/depman/README.md

 ### Subcommands
 -	`depman cache <item> <name>`

 	Cache the given directory or file with the given name.
-You can use this command to manually cache items which are compute heavy to generate in commands.nu.
+You can use this command to manually cache items which are compute heavy to generate in `commands.nu`.

 -	`depman retrieve <name> <dir>`